 What are recipe ideas for cooking with blueberries?

 Blueberries are a terrific fruit for sweet treats, but there are also plenty of savory dishes that benefit from their sweet-tart flavor.
 Cook blueberries into a sauce that balances the richness of meats like bison, duck, or venison.
 You can serve the sauce on the cooked meats or use it as a marinade.
 Blueberries also taste delicious with arugula, spinach, and other salad greens sprinkled with fresh unripened cheeses like goat cheese and ricotta cheese.
 They can also be blended with olive oil and balsamic vinegar to make a vinaigrette.
 Want to bake?
 Blueberries work in baked goods like buttermilk scones, lemon rosemary cornbread, or yogurt snacking cake.

 Recipe: Purple Oatmeal

-- Combine the oats and coconut milk in a saucepan.
-Bring to a boil, then reduce heat to medium low.
+- Combine the oats, coconut milk, and ½ c (120 ml) of water in a saucepan.
 If you opened a can of coconut milk, consider using the rest for chia pudding!